The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Indicators of Compromise

-• User reports of seeing other users' data or authentication information in their responses
+• User reports of seeing other users' data, session content, or unexpected authentication state in returned pages or API responses.

 Detection Strategies